QbDVision-Inc/node-style-guide/Readme.md

 ## Comments

-### Use slashes for comments
+### Use comments intelligently

-Use slashes for both single line and multi line comments.
+Use single or multi line comments.
 Try to write comments that explain higher level mechanisms or clarify difficult segments of your code.
 Don't use comments to restate trivial things.